November 9th-10th 2019

 - You are inspired by the Sunflower Effect Confidences Course and know already you would like to train to join my team of Sunflower Effect Confidence Specialists delivering the courses in different parts of the UK

 - You’re curious about the Foundation Training but not sure yet if you want to commit to the full training.

 - You are a therapist, coach, counsellor and would like to learn more about the Sunflower Effect and how it can benefit your clients.

 - Interested in learning how to offer confidence-building sessions within your organisation.

 Learn how to work with shy, self-conscious and anxious clients

-It is designed for quiet, shy, self conscious, socially anxious people who are too nervous about joining one of the Sunflower Effect Confidence Courses and want to try before they buy.
+The Introductory Evening is designed for quiet, shy, self conscious, socially anxious people who are too nervous about joining one of the Sunflower Effect Confidence Courses and want to try before they buy.